SilentCicero/ethereum-wallet-management/README.md

 At the end of the book, we will show several recommended wallet setups for you to use, as well as ways of determining what "wallet setup" would best suit your needs and situation.

-**Note**: If you are new to Ethereum or just want more information about this cryptocurrency, here's [a beginner's guide](https://medium.com/@NickDodson/super-beginners-guide-to-ethereum-cc592c8b3c32) and a ["Crowdsourced Ethereum Reading List"](https://github.com/Scanate/EthList) to get you started.
+**Note**: If you are new to Ethereum or just want more information about this cryptocurrency, here's [my beginner's guide](https://medium.com/@NickDodson/super-beginners-guide-to-ethereum-cc592c8b3c32) and a ["Crowdsourced Ethereum Reading List"](https://github.com/Scanate/EthList) to get you started.

+If you would like to report issues, comments or contribute to this Gitbook, please do so here: https://github.com/SilentCicero/ethereum-wallet-management